Chock It Up To…

 "What are you doing here?!" he'd hissed lowly.

 She'd frowned and glared at him.
 "I wanted to see you," she'd admitted, hating how weak and simple and pure she sounded.

-He gave her a look that she'll never forget.
+He gave her a look that she would never forget.
 "Leave.
 You should know better than to come crawling back when there's nothing there."

-Lav must've looked like she'd had the wind knocked out of her.
+Lavender must've looked as if she'd had the wind knocked out of her.
 She'd had to drop her gaze, but he didn't comfort her as he once had.
 No, he merely left her there.
 Then it was just poor little Lavender Brown standing on Knockturn Alley.

 Finally, the tables had turned.

 Ha!
 He was all words, no backbone!
 Lavender got the last laugh.